Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Methods

-The Point2SSM loss function is comprised of two terms - one which encourages $\C$ to reconstruct $\S$ and one which regularizes $\C$, encouraging better correspondence.
+The Point2SSM loss function is comprised of two terms - one that encourages $\sC$ to reconstruct $\sS$ and one that regularizes $\sC$, encouraging better correspondence.
 Chamfer distance (CD) is used to measure the difference between the point clouds in a permutation-invariant way:

-A pairwise mapping error (ME), originally proposed in \cite{lang2021dpc}, is adapted to provide an output regularization loss term.
-The ME between two output point clouds $\C^\prime$ and $\C^{\prime\prime}$ is defined as:
+A pairwise mapping error (ME), originally proposed in \citep{lang2021dpc}, is adapted to provide an output regularization loss term.
+The ME between two output point clouds $\sC^\prime$ and $\sC^{\prime\prime}$ is defined as: